Benefits of Apples

 This sweet treat is rich in Vitamin C, which is the main component in preventing infection and boosting the immune system.

 Maintains and Prevents Asthma

-The US National Library of Medicine National Institutes of Health points out that eating apples helps control many chronic illnesses including asthma.
-Some studies have shown that women who ate apples a lot while pregnant and before they became pregnant were less likely to give birth to children who had asthma.
+The US National Library of Medicine National Institutes of Health points out that eating apples helps control many chronic illnesses, including asthma.
+Some studies had shown that women who ate apples a lot while pregnant and before they became pregnant were less likely to give birth to children who had asthma.
 Of those children who do have asthma, the ones that eat the most apples or drink apple juice more frequently were less likely to have asthma attacks.
-One reason for this is that the pectin, yes the great substance for many other reasons apples are great, reduces inflammation.
-Asthma is an inflammatory disease is greatly affected by eating anti-inflammatory foods.
+One reason for this is that pectin also reduces inflammation.
+Asthma is an inflammatory disease and is greatly affected by eating anti-inflammatory foods.

 Helps Being Regular